Price: only £1.99 (No VAT)

 There is no VAT on prescription-only medications for human use.

-Lariam (mefloquine) 250mg Tablets UK is available to buy online in the UK without a prescription.
-If you don't have a prescription then click the green 'Buy now' button above to access our UK online doctor service.
+Lariam (mefloquine) 250mg Tablets UK is available to buy online in the UK.
+If you don't have a prescription then click the green 'Buy now' button above to access our UK online prescriber service.
 The Lariam pills could be with you as soon as tomorrow from our online UK registered pharmacy.

 In order to buy Lariam tablets online you would need to send us a valid prescription from a UK medical practitioner.